 3. Process casting

-At present, there are three main types of copper commonly used in casting on the market: brass, tin bronze, and pure copper.
+Currently, three main types of copper commonly used in casting on the market are brass, tin bronze, and pure copper.

 Brass is copper with a certain amount of zinc.
 Brass has excellent mechanical properties, good plasticity in both hot and cold states, easy cutting, easy brazing, and strong corrosion resistance.

 Good gloss and very high precision.
 Moreover, the price of brass is relatively cheaper at present, and it is the most commonly used material in modern copper carving craftsmanship.